Dlex925/Operation-Typhoon/README.md

   attack(Yes, HD comes from high damage).
 - You can also change the map by modifying the map1 file - just make sure to have the map bordered with 1's.
   1 is a wall and 0 is a free space -> will probably get modified in a future update to include marking enemy positions.
+- Ammo/Medkit/Mixed.png - pickups that will give either hp/ammo/a mix of hp+ammo

 #### Notice the game won't start with any missing files/files named incorrectly.
 ### Tema 0